BU-IE-582/fall21-kursatgursoy/index.md

 ## Homework Assignments

-Homework assignments will be posted on this page.
+Homework assignments will be posted on this page for IE582 course.

 ### Homework Assignment 1